 A complete Asbestos Management Plan for the school district is on file at the Hancock County Board of Education.
 A copy is also available for each individual school at the respective School's office.

 Nick Boling, Asbestos Coordinator, LEA Hancock County Schools

-Discipline.
+I have read and understand the Hancock County Sci Discipline. chools Code of Acceptable Behavior and

 Parent Signature Date

 Student Signature Date